Why should I become a member of the League of Women Voters of Newton?

 The LWVN offers a wide range of opportunities for involvement, depending upon your availability and level of interest.

-Some members support League activities with their dues alone, some attend social events and educational forums, some volunteer for time-limited projects, and some organize major projects or assume board positions.
+Some members support LWVN activities with their dues alone, some attend social events and educational forums, some volunteer for time-limited projects, and some organize major projects or assume board positions.

 The level of involvement is up to you.
 Find what interests you personally and see how you can make a difference.
 The more involved our members are, the more we can influence what happens in our community.